FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Description: The current at the maximum of the anodic peak (oxidation) of the ferrocene reference
 - __halfe_wave_potential_ferrocene__
   - Type: Potential_units
   - Description: The half-wave potential of the ferrocene measurement
+### Elektrode_setup
+- working_electrode
+  - Type: "String"
+  - Description: Name of the used working electrode
+- counter_electrode
+  - Type: "String"
+  - Description: Name of the used counter electrode
+- __Reference_electrode__
+  - Type: "String"
+  - Description: Name of the used reference electrode
 ### Author
 Container for information regarding persons who worked on a dataset.